Privacy

 III) Instagram

-For this reason, we have concluded a separate agreement with Facebook and divided up which of us fulfills which obligations under the GDPR.
+For this reason, we have entered into a separate agreement with Facebook and divided up which of us fulfills which obligations under the GDPR.

-You can read the most important contents of this agreement at the following link
+You can read the key provisions of this agreement at the following link:

 https://help.instagram.com/519522125107875